Tomioka Hachimangu Shrine 富岡八幡宮

 090-IMG_5564.jpg

-The full-scale version (Hon-matsuri) of this festival is held every three years by Tomioka Hachimangu Shrine near Monzen-Nakacho Station on the Tozai Line.
+The full-scale version (Hon-matsuri) of this festival is held every three years (2017, 2020, 2023, 2026, etc.) in mid-August by Tomioka Hachimangu Shrine near Monzen-Nakacho Station on the Tozai Line.
 These photos show the festival's climax on the last day of the festival when over 50 portable shrines are paraded along the streets amid splashing water.
 It is the Rengo Togyo or Joint Procession of Portable Shrines.
 More photos are at PhotoExposure.
 Also see the video at YouTube and water truck video at YouTube.

 Kameido Wisteria Festival 亀戸藤まつり

 Kameido Tenmangu Shrine in Koto Ward, Tokyo is most famous for wisteria which bloom during late April to early May.
-These pictures were taken in various years, mainly in 1997, 2004, and 2005.
+The wisteria are also lit up at night.

 Kameido Tenjin Chrysanthemum Festival 亀戸天神菊まつり